Manitoba

 In Manitoba, all students are entitled to receive appropriate educational programming.
 Every school division is unique in how a continuum of supports is provided for students with special needs.
 If you want more information about how funding and supports are provided, talk to your school or school division administrators.

-Manitoba Education publishes the Funding of Schools booklet each year which outlines the base support grants and categorical grants provided to school divisions.
-There are some grants that support students with special needs specifically, for example the Student Services Grant.
-This grant is used by school divisions to provide a continuum of supports for the students with special learning needs in their division.
+Manitoba Education and Early Childhood Learning publishes the Funding of Schools booklet each year which outlines the base support grants and categorical grants provided to school divisions.
+The Student Services Grant is used by school divisions to provide a continuum of supports for the students with special learning needs in their division.

 The Student Services Grant was designed to assist students: